ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 The value is taken from the "COSE Algorithms" registry.

-#### Hash Algorithm member
+#### Hash Algorithm parameter

 The algorithm used for the digest operation in the Merkle tree.
+When present, this parameter MUST be placed in the protected header bucket.

 Label: 2